 - Academic Department:

-Complete Request for Tuition Waiver / Academic Approval form (Appendix B) and have signed by the Academic Advisor, Graduate Program Director and Department Head.
+Complete Request for Tuition Credit / Academic Approval form (Appendix B) and have signed by the Academic Advisor, Graduate Program Director and Department Head.

 Note: For Summer externships which require preapproval (see Summer Externship policy above), all documentation - employer’s and department’s - must be received in the Assistantship Office by June 1.

-All documentation submitted to the Assistantship Office must be originals and must be submitted each semester for which waivers are requested.
+All documentation submitted to the Assistantship Office must be originals and must be submitted each semester for which tuition credit is requested.

-Externship waivers will not be granted for more than one semester at a time and must be verified each semester.
+Externship tuition credit will not be granted for more than one semester at a time and must be verified each semester.

-The Dean of the Graduate School or his/her designee has final approval of externship waivers.
+The Dean of the Graduate School or his/her designee has final approval of externship tuition credit.

 Semester Audit and Evaluation: